 - Indica Strains – Harvest after 8 weeks of flowering

 - Sativa Strains – Harvest after 10 weeks of flowering

 - Autoflowers – 10 weeks from seedling to bud

-As a rule of thumb, all marijuana will be ready to harvest around the same time, with some variation based on the specific strain.
+As a rule of thumb, all marijuana will be ready to harvest cannabis plants around the same time, with some variation based on the specific strain.
 You’ll need to know your strain to effectively use this method.

 Successful marijuana growers do these two things before timing their harvest:

 - Read the strain descriptions